RocksDB: UKV

-The UKV project allows users to use RocksDB on par with LevelDB as the underlying Key-Value Store.
-It represents a shared abstraction for CRUD operations common to every storage engine.
-It augments it with structured bindings for several high-level languages, like Python, Java, and Go.
+The UKV project allows users to use RocksDB on par with LevelDB as the underlying key-value store.
+It represents a shared abstraction for create, read, update and delete (CRUD) operations common to every storage engine.
+It augments it with structured bindings for several high-level languages, including Python, Java, and Go.

 Embedded

 The following database systems and applications have chosen to use RocksDB as their embedded storage engine:

 Ceph's BlueStore

 The Ceph's BlueStore storage layer uses RocksDB for metadata management in OSD devices.

 Apache Flink

 Apache Flink uses RocksDB to store checkpoints.

 FusionDB

 FusionDB uses RocksDB as its storage engine for XML, Key/Value, and JSON.

 LogDevice LogsDB

 LogDevice's LogsDB is built atop RocksDB.

+Kafka Streams

+Kafka Streams uses RocksDB for its state stores.

 Manhattan

 The Manhattan Distributed Key-Value Store has used RocksDB as its primary engine to store Twitter data since 2018.

 Rockset

 The Rockset service that is used for operational data analytics uses RocksDB as its storage engine.